chbch/chbch.github.io/ministries.md

 ## Brotherhood Ministry
-Men that are Deacon's, Teacher's, Prayer Warriors & Servants of God, all learning and doing in Jesus's name.
+Men that are Deacons, Teachers, Prayer Warriors & Servants of God, all learning and doing in Jesus's name.

 ## Women's Ministry
 Bringing women together to share in the Great Commission through service and support to others through important social contact and strengthening their relationship with God.